 If you feel your child’s mixed cerebral palsy is the result of medical negligence, you may have questions about your right to take legal action.
 Cerebral palsy is a difficult condition, and your family shouldn’t be made to suffer like this.
 We want to help make your life easier.
 Our attorneys have deep experience in medical malpractice cases.

-Please contact the attorneys at Oshman & Mirisola today at (800) 400-8182 to discuss your situation.
+Please contact the attorneys at The Oshman Firm today at (800) 400-8182 to discuss your situation.
 Consultations are free and at no obligation to you.